RoberAgro/nurbspy/README.md

 plt.show()
 ```

-If the installation was succesful, you should be able to see the Bézier surface when you execute the previous code snippet.
+If the installation was succesful, you should be able to see the Bézier surface when you execute the previous script.

 <p style="margin-top:0.0cm;"> </p>
 <p align="center">